 Martha Graham is one of the legendary dancers, known and adored by many people in America and beyond.
 She was admired for her affectionate dancing and choreographing.
-She was born in the suburbs of Pittsburg on May, 11, 1984.
-She was the young common town girl who was known by many people as quiet, shy with a small body.
-Her family moved to Santa Barbara, California when she attained the age of ten.
-She had a good childhood, as she was from a well up family.
+She was born in the suburbs of Pittsburg on May 11, 1984.
+She was the young common town girl who many people knew as quiet and shy with a small body.
+Her family moved to Santa Barbara, California, when she was ten.
+She had a good childhood in a well-up family.
 She became interested in dance when she saw Ruth St Denis, a famous dancer dancing in 1914.
 Martha, with a great desire to dance, managed to convince her parents to let her enroll in dancing classes at the Denishawn studio.
-This happened in 1916 when she was 22 years old just after she finished her University studies, where she majored theatre and dance.
+This happened in 1916 when she was 22 years old, just after she finished her University studies, where she majored in theatre and dance.

 Martha’s influence to dance

 In the late 1920s, a few interested people joined her, and together they started a company called the group.
 Though the group was small, they worked tirelessly and never despaired because they felt they were doing what they loved, so they knew that later on, they would benefit.
 At this time in America, many dancing styles were coming up, such as those which Martha introduced.
 She would spend her extra time, especially at night, looking for new and strange movements to incorporate into her dancing.
 Her styles were unique, and whoever watched them being danced approved of that.
 They were mainly based on muscle relaxation and deep breathing, which made the dancers assume an angular shape.